martinkilmartin/SWDEPrepGuide/README.md

 * Multiple inheritance
 * Delegation / forwarding
 * Abstract class
+  * An abstract class is a class that cannot be instantiated.
+We create abstract classes to provide a common template for other classes to extend and use.
+An abstract class may contain both abstract and non-abstract properties and functions.
 * Interface / protocol
 * Method overriding
 * Method overloading